-The Office of Financial Aid at DigiPen helps students and prospective students locate and utilize resources to fund their education at DigiPen.
-To begin your financial aid process, contact a Financial Aid administrator and study the information in this section.
+The Office of Financial Aid helps students and prospective students locate and utilize resources to fund their education at DigiPen.

 DigiPen offers financial assistance to eligible students in the form of grants, scholarships, loans, and veterans benefits.

 Loans can be provided by either federal or private sources.
-Federal loans come from the Direct Loan Program, available to undergraduate students and graduate students, and may be either Direct Subsidized Loans (which do not accrue interest while you are in school) or Direct Unsubsidized Loans (which accrue interest until they are paid off).
-Private loans are offered by private lenders and should only be considered after exhausting all other sources of funding, including federal loans and grants.
-See Loans and Grants for more information.
+Federal loans come from the Direct Loan Program, available to undergraduate students and graduate students.
+Private loans are offered by private lenders and should be considered only after exhausting all other sources of funding, including federal loans and grants.
+See Loans and Grants or Direct Loans for more information.

-Veterans Benefits are also available for eligible students.
+Veterans Benefits are also available for eligible students who have served in the U.S. military or who are a dependent of a service member.
 See Veterans Benefits for more information.

-Whether you are currently in the process of applying for financial aid or already receiving some form of financial assistance, it is important that you understand and comply with the federal regulations and institutional policies related to acquiring and keeping financial assistance.
-To learn more, visit Policies and Consumer Information.
+Whether you are currently applying for financial aid or are already receiving financial assistance, you must understand and comply with the federal regulations and institutional policies related to acquiring and keeping financial assistance.
+To learn more, see Policies and Consumer Information.

 Phone: (425) 629-5002

 Federal School Code: